Yanda95/SpeechR/README.md

 ## Appendix Summary

-The appendix mainly covers how SpeechR is built and evaluated.
-It explains the three reasoning categories used in the benchmark: factual reasoning, procedural reasoning, and normative reasoning.
-It also describes how the data is processed, including text cleanup for speech synthesis, converting samples into more natural dialogue formats, and adding acoustic-related annotations such as stress and emotion.

-Besides that, the appendix lists the source datasets, the compared models, and the prompts used during data construction and evaluation.
-It also reports human checks on data quality, provides ablation results comparing speech reasoning with text-based pipelines, and includes several qualitative case studies.
-In the end, it discusses current limitations and possible future improvements, such as richer speech variation, multilingual settings, and more interactive multi-turn dialogue.
+The appendix (**SpeechR_Appendix.pdf**) provides additional details on how SpeechR is constructed and evaluated.
+It introduces the benchmark’s three reasoning types—factual, procedural, and normative, along with the data processing pipeline, acoustic annotations, source datasets, model baselines, and prompt templates.
+It also includes human validation results, ablation studies, qualitative examples, and a discussion of current limitations and future directions.

 ## 📊 Evaluation Scripts